 What is a paleo diet?

 ‘Paleo’ stems from the term ‘paleolithic’ and refers to eating ‘whole foods’ – including meat, fish, vegetables, fruit, nuts and seeds.
 It’s also termed a ‘caveman’ diet.
 It’s a grain, soy, gluten, dairy and legume free diet.
 Going paleo would be a great option for those who have gut issues or those that feel bloated and struggle losing weight.
 It’s a good way to transition into try an anti-inflammatory diet such as AIP.
-If what you need are only weight loss tips, we recommend to read on the many articles at the Observer website to learn more about D8 THC Freshbros.

 5 reasons to go paleo

 It’s true folks, take out gluten and dairy and you will genuinely feel less bloated and eons lighter.
 If you’re a person who suffers from an autoimmune disease, it’s really important for you to recognise the fact that the more gluten and dairy you eat, the more your body becomes inflamed and the more you suffer with an inflamed gut.
 Remember, the gut is the chief of all problems.
 A lot of times we don’t realised what’s going wrong with our body or why we’ve plateaued with our weight loss goals.
 The secret to most illnesses lies in your gut.
 By going paleo, you’re going to notice less to no digestive issues.
 “Natural food is easier to digest so you will avoid any digestions issues.” says Holly.
 To increase your gut health, up-take the usage of probiotics such as kombucha, sauerkraut and coconut yoghurt.